Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # ModalWX
 ## Motivation
 Khitchdee is a CAD company specializing in land-vehicle ergonomics.
-ModalWX is a, rather minimalist, in-house IDE.
+ModalWX is a rather minimalist, in-house IDE for our CAD tool development.
 It is based on a new type of GUI, that we call a Modal GUI
-that has several advantages over WIMP for our CAD tool development.
+that has several advantages over WIMP.

 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-16-2022)